 Sitting in the dojo and practicing Zazen, concentrating on a single mind that is sometimes motionless or sometimes moving, seeing with your own eyes the deep inner wisdom, being able to observe and intimately recognize the true aspect of every action and existence, to be able to observe the balance, understand and recognize with a perfectly calm spirit.

-If so, your spiritual dimension is the highest in this world, it can not be compared to any other “.
+If so, your spiritual dimension is the highest in this world, it can not be compared to any other”.
+(Kodo Sawaki 1880-1965)

 The program is the result of a long experience and is inspired by the Zen tradition.

-The daily activities have a precise rhythm that the students follow in order to concentrate on each action.
-The alternation between time dedicated to practice and to periods of rest give balance to the day.
-Each participant is invited to take an active and responsible part in the life of the community.
+Daily activities have a precise rhythm that the students follow in order to concentrate on each action; the alternation between time dedicated to practice and to periods of rest give balance to the day.
+What’s more, each participant is invited to take an active and responsible part in the life of the community.

 How long could a workshop last?

 The teacher Beppe Mokuza directs many workshops and retreats organized in different European countries.
-Courses have variable duration from weekends to three or four or even nine days.
+Thus, courses have variable duration from weekends to three or four or even nine days.

 Schedule : (Here are the activities for a workshop day)